DewPat/Unix-Shell/README.md

-# Simple Unix Shell in C
+# Unix Shell in C

 ## Overview
 This project is a **Simple Unix-like Shell** implemented in C using low-level Unix system calls.